Algal DHA Reduces Infant Respiratory Conditions

 What is Algal DHA?

-Algal docosahexaenoic acid is commercially derived from the oil of two algae microorganisms: Crypthecodinium cohnii and Schizochytrium spp.
+Algal docosahexaenoic acid (DHA) is commercially derived from the oil of two algae microorganisms: Crypthecodinium cohnii and Schizochytrium spp.
 These produce a pure form of docosahexaenoic acid, or DHA.
 DHA and its derivative – EPA or Eicosapentaenoic acid – are fatty acids used by the body in cell membranes notably among the brain and nervous system.

 Fish and fish oil is considered by many to be the primary source for DHA, but fish ultimately derive their DHA up the food chain from DHA algae.
 And fish also bioaccumulate other things as well – such as mercury and dioxin.